InnoDB Tables

 of MySQL's 'silent column specification changes' a fixed-length

-column can change internally to a VARCHAR
+CHAR column can change internally to a VARCHAR and cause

 this error.

-character set was used and if in a
+latin1 character set was used and if in a

-the parent column was of a different internal storage
+FOREIGN KEY the parent column was of a different internal storage

 length than the child column, then all inserts to the child table would